vartec/python-packaging-recap/packaging.md

 ### One `pyproject.toml` to Rule Them All

+> **Warning**
+> This is slightly controversial topic in Python community, and there still are devs who feel like `pyproject.toml`
+> has been forced upon them for no reason.
+I won't get into the details or take sides.
+What I am presenting
+> in this document are the best practices as described in PSF approved PEPs, and PyPA's packaging guidelines.

 You can have whole specification of your package in just one file - `pyproject.toml`.
 It can, with some caveats, replace both `setup.py` and `setup.cfg`.
 Project specification goes into `[project]` section and `[project.*]` sub-sections.